Yahweasel/libav.js/README.md

  * Threaded WebAssembly: Named `libav-<version>-<variant>.thr.js` (and
    `.thr.wasm`).
 Used only when threading is supported by the browser *and* `yesthreads` is set.
 If you don't intend to use threads (set `yesthreads`), it is safe to exclude this.
-Used in most threaded situations.
+Used only when threads are activated and supported.

 At a minimum, it is usually sufficient to include only the `.js`, `.wasm.js`, and `.wasm.wasm` files.
 To include threads, you must also include `.thr.js` and `.thr.wasm`.
+Again, use `mjs` instead of `js` if using ES6 imports.

 The file `libav.types.d.ts` is a TypeScript types definition file, and is only needed to compile TypeScript code with support for libav.js's types.
 It should